atlassian/react-beautiful-dnd/README.md

 - `isDragDisabled`: A flag to control whether or not the `Draggable` is permitted to drag.
 You can use this to implement your own conditional drag logic.
 It will default to `false`.
 - `disableInteractiveElementBlocking`: A flag to opt out of blocking a drag from interactive elements.
 For more information refer to the section _Interactive child elements within a `Draggable`_
+- `canCancelDragWithForceTouch`: A flag to opt out of allowing force touch events to cancel dragging.
+It defaults to `true`.

 ### Children function (render props / function as child)